NathaanTFM/as3-perlin/README.md

 bitmapData.perlinNoise(100, 300, 30, 0, true, true, 7, false);
 ```

 Please note that there is another edge case: for some seeds, Flash Player may divide a vector coordinate by zero, thus causing weird rendering issues.
-The library behaves the same way, but you could disable this by replacing `INFINITY` to 0 in `perlinNoise.c`.
-I might add a parameter to toggle this behaviour later, but this library aims to be accurate with Flash Player's implementation.
+The library behaves the same way, but you can prevent it from happening by defining `PERLIN_FIX_DIVIDE` at build time.

 ![colored perlin noise with purple squares](images/div0.png)

 ```as
 bitmapData.perlinNoise(500, 500, 16, 346, true, true, 7, false);
 ```

 ## Building